 There was, to a high degree of probability, no one written order from Hitler about the extermination of the Jews.
 Why?
 First, it was not a single solution, but a variety of separate solutions that took place in different areas, at different times, in different ways; all of the solutions in question were aimed at achieving the same goal—the extermination of all Jews under Nazi control.
 Second, Hitler and Nazi officials sought to avoid a paper trail as much as possible.
 Hitler and other high-ranking Nazi officials transmitted these potentially controversial orders orally and, when the war was seemingly lost, they sought to destroy all documents related to the murder of the Jews.
 This means that even if there ever was one written order, it was likely destroyed.
-Thus, it does not follow, as Weir claims, that a single piece of paper that cannot be found means the program of extermination never happened.
+Thus, it does not follow, as Holocaust deniers claim, that just because a single piece of paper cannot be found then the program of extermination never happened.

 David Irving, Hitler’s War (Focal Point, 2001), Introduction, p. xxvii.
 This book can be downloaded in PDF form at http://www.fpp.co.uk/books/Hitler/text/index.html.